 This topic describes the efficacy, implementation, and training for contingency management.
 The theoretical foundation, indications, assessment, and components of contingency management for SUD are discussed separately.
 Other SUD treatments, including those for specific substances, are also discussed separately.
-(See "Contingency management for substance use disorders: Theoretical foundation, principles, assessment, and components" and "Pharmacotherapy for alcohol use disorder" and "Psychosocial treatment of alcohol use disorder" and "Cannabis use disorder: Treatment, prognosis, and long-term medical effects" and "Psychosocial interventions for stimulant use disorder in adults" and "Pharmacotherapy for smoking cessation in adults" and "Behavioral approaches to smoking cessation" and "Continuing care for addiction: Indications, features, and efficacy" and "Continuing care for addiction: Implementation".)
+(See "Contingency management for substance use disorders: Theoretical foundation, principles, assessment, and components" and "Pharmacotherapy for alcohol use disorder" and "Psychosocial treatment of alcohol use disorder" and "Treatment of cannabis use disorder" and "Psychosocial interventions for stimulant use disorder in adults" and "Pharmacotherapy for smoking cessation in adults" and "Behavioral approaches to smoking cessation" and "Continuing care for addiction: Indications, features, and efficacy" and "Continuing care for addiction: Implementation".)

 Clinical trials generally support the efficacy of contingency management for enhancing treatment attendance and increasing abstinence outcomes in treatment of substance use disorders (SUDs).